kubedb/cli/docs/elasticsearch_tutorial.md

 p1        Running   9s
 ```

 Now, run `kubedb edit pg p1 -n demo` to set `spec.doNotPause` to false or remove this field (which default to false).
-Then if you delete the Postgres tpr, yKubeDB operator will delete the StatefulSet and its pods, but leaves the PVCs unchanged.
+Then if you delete the Elasticsearch tpr, yKubeDB operator will delete the StatefulSet and its pods, but leaves the PVCs unchanged.
 In KubeDB parlance, we say that `p1` PostgreSQL database has entered into dormant state.
 This is represented by KubeDB operator by creating a matching DormantDatabase tpr.

 ```yaml
 $ kubedb delete pg -n demo p1